-Reflections Recovery Center- Coming Soon- This Summer Of 2018
+Reflections Recovery Center- Coming Soon-

 - Reflections Medispa will work with local treatment centers to seek help in those suffering from mental and physical stress and pain management.
 Services for Veterans and persons in treatment will be offered in our Water Therapy Spa.
 A Voucher will be needed for all Treatment Facilities for Floyd, Washington, Scott, Harrison, Clark County and Louisville, Kentucky.
 Our goal as Certified Peer Recovery Specialist is to help provide transportation and Peer support during transition back to the communities with additional resources and recruitment for jobs.